panasevychol/tasklist/README.md

 ### Usage

-After launching the app with `make run` open http://localhost:3000/ in your browser to see the welcome page.
+- after launching the app with `make run` open http://localhost:3000/ in your browser to see the welcome page.
-Then go to admin panel by clicking the link (or opening http://localhost:5000/admin) and add some Task List and some Tasks (optional)
+- go to admin panel by clicking the link (or opening http://localhost:5000/admin) and add some Task List and some Tasks (optional)
-You can browse your Task Lists in UI by opening the path `/tasklist/<id>` (example: http://localhost:3000/#!/tasklist/1).
+- you can browse your Task Lists in UI by opening the path `/tasklist/<id>` (example: http://localhost:3000/#!/tasklist/1).
 There you got a main view of Task List where you can see tasks, finish/unfinish, edit and delete them.

 ### Urls